TriKro/rsb-content/part0-cover/forward.md

 When I heard about concierge testing, Wizard of Oz testing, and paper prototyping, I used them.

-I used them without thought.

-I used them because that’s all I knew.
+I used them without thought, because that's all I knew.

 I used them because someone whose name I recognized used them and wrote it down on a blog, in a book, or on a slide.